RedHatNordicsSA/rhacs-demo/README.md

 * Create ACS policy from acs_quarkus_policy.json which will detect an issue in the built image via the RHACS web console.
 ![acs policy](img/acs.png)

-* Run a pipeline that fails:
+* Run a pipeline that fails.
+By setting GIT_REVISION to `release` and IMAGE to q-app-git:release, we will build our Quarkus app based Quarkus 1.7.3.Final.
+CVE-2020-25638 is not fixed in this image, which will show in the scan of the built image.
 ![failing pipeline](img/fail.png)

-* Run a pipeline that passes scanning
+* Run a pipeline that passes scanning.
+By changing GIT_REVISION to `main` and IMAGE to q-app-git:main, we will build our Quarkus app based on Quarkus 1.11.6.Final which contains the fix for CVE-2020-25638, causing the scan to pass and the app to deploy.
 ![passing pipeline](img/pass.png)